icd2k3/portfolio/README.md

-This project makes use of the following tools:
+This project makes use of the following tools & frameworks:
 - Yeoman
 - Compass
 - SASS